huaijin-chen/huaijin-chen.github.com/index.md

 ##Intrestings
 1. I love reading books,
-	for example, literure,Math,Biology,psy and so on.
+	for example, Literure,Math,Biology,Psychology and so on.
-2. I am a guy in Computer Science, my resereach in Computer Vision & Machine Learning.
+2. I am a guy in Computer Science, expcailly Computer Vision & Machine Learning.
-3. I am also a travler.